All new UK TAs, regardless of previous teaching experience and assigned role, will participate in Microteaching sessions during the TA Orientation.

 Click here for a PowerPoint titled "Microteaching: A Micro-Introduction," which includes a sample lesson plan written for the lecture mode.
 (This PowerPoint is also available as a PDF file.)

-(NOTE: Microteaching and the International TA Language Screening are two separate and distinct activities.
+(NOTE: Microteaching and the TA Language Screening are two separate and distinct activities.
 Microteaching focuses on building teaching skills, whereas Language Screening focuses on evaluating English language communication skills.
-Although ITAs may use the same topic for both activities, the approach, length of presentation, and expectations should be tailored accordingly.
-For information on Language Screening, click here.)
+Although the same topic may be used for both activities, the approach, length of presentation, and expectations should be tailored accordingly.
+For information on Language Screenings, click here.)